 The Prime Minister's Notebook is another example when a folder works well.
 When you finish the notebooking pages you can bind them together and store in a portfolio of work done over the year.

-We also use notebooking pages for our field trip studies.
-This is Our Bush Calendar Logbook pages ready for a field trip.
-This will be used mainly to make our notes in order to add to our nature journal case study.
+We also use notebooking pages for Our Bush Calendar Logbook for nature journal case study.

 The Book of Samuel Notebooking Pages (5 & 7 year old)

 Music Notebooking Pages (from 7 & 9 year old)

 Science Notebooking Pages (Ages 11 & 13) using a botany book